20 Things To Do At Christmas in Wisconsin + Christmas Towns in Wisconsin

 LeGros Chateau – This family and pet-friendly guest house combine a luxurious, tasteful interior with a rustic vibe.
 Sleeping eight, it’s a perfect choice for a Christmas holiday for the whole family or a group of friends.

-It’s located in Downtown Dells, only a short walk away from the station where the Christmas Train will stop!
+It’s located near Christmas Mountain where you can find hiking trails and ski slopes.
 Restaurants, shops, and other attractions are also well within walking distance. – Check prices here

 4. Visit Christmas Mountain Village in Wisconsin Dells